usc-sail/mica-animation/README.md

     *-- experimental_results/*

 **Data description and annotation labels:**
-First, fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdrqlSnjxoWJiCJ7NfwIkFPasFWI9My58Gns1ayc8R7VagL6A/viewform) with require information to recieve the password.
+First, fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdrqlSnjxoWJiCJ7NfwIkFPasFWI9My58Gns1ayc8R7VagL6A/viewform) with the required information to receive the password.
-Then, use the password download the data at this [link](https://128.125.20.152:5001/sharing/khXraiWim) for the outputs and annotations obtained
+Then, use the password download the data at this [link](https://128.125.20.152:5001/sharing/khXraiWim) for the outputs and annotations used in the system evaluation of the paper